This Pumpkin Soup recipe (Kürbiscremesuppe) is velvety smooth, ultra creamy, and made with fresh pumpkin and a secret ingredient!

 Pour the chicken stock slowly until the liquid level reaches about a half-inch below the top of the pumpkin.

-Stir the soup well, cover and cook for 15-20 mins, stir regularly.
+Stir the soup well, cover, and cook for 15-20 minutes, stirring regularly.

 - Blend.

-Turn off the heat and wait until it stops boiling.
+Turn off the heat and wait until the soup stops boiling.
 Pour in the heavy cream and puree the soup with a hand blender.

 How many cups of fresh pumpkin are needed?